GovindLohar9109/intern_phase0_documentation/docs/index.md

 # Welcome to the E-Learning Management System Documentation

-This documentation covers every part of the project — from overview to technical setup.
+This documentation covers every part of the project

 ---